An IT Staffing Firm’s Step by Step Guide to Expanding into Large Accounts

 The first step to expanding into large accounts is to perform an account review across the staffing firm at a high level.
 This includes running a SWOT analysis on all major accounts.
 List your account champions and influencers, identifying the key buyers and decision makers.

 Explore why these accounts became clients in the first place; what’s your value proposition, and if your firm has a niche, how does that client fit into it?
 How long have they been a client, and how much revenue or profit have they contributed?
-Finally, determine how much potential revenue opportunity exists with each client – what is their IT staffing spend and how much competition is there in this account, and have there been any recent triggers indicating new projects and initiatives where your firm can provide talent or solutions?
+Finally, determine how much potential revenue opportunity exists with each client – what is their IT staffing spend and how much competition is there in this account, and have there been any recent scoops indicating new projects and initiatives where your firm can provide talent or solutions?
 What is the gap between your piece of the pie and the total IT staffing spend?

 If this seems like a lot of information, you’re right.
 We know this represents a large time commitment.
 But it is one of the clearest ways to determine a profitable direction with each client.